gadventures/python-api-challenge/README.md

 ## Applicant Response

+I wanted to approach these problems with a focus on a couple philosophies:
+1. The script should be readable, testable, and maintanable.
+2. Aiding in the above, the code should be as simple as possible.

 The first step to solving this problem was to insert the data in the included json file into the database.
-To do this, I wrote a two python functions to be called during migration that would open the file, format the data into database objects, and then insert teh objects in to the database with a single query.
+While this portion of the challenge is fairly straight forward, I separated the functionality into multiple functions to specialize components of the code.

 Second was the actual data collection script.
-I approached this attempting to write as straight forward a response as possible.
-It's a synchronous script that iterates over the pages returned by the /departures/ endpoint using a for loop.
-The number of pages to iterated is calculated using the count parameter.
-I considered using a while loop conditional on a none-null "next" url, however I decided that using a self-terminating loop was safer in the event of malformed data.
+In line with my above philosophies, I approached the challenge with an attempt to write as straightforward a response as possible.
+In accordance with this, the script is separated into as specialized functions that are generalized when doing so is straight forward.
+In addition to my initial philosophies, I decided that I wanted to ensure the script does not fail due to malformed data returned from the endpoint.
+On a really basic level, this is illustrated in the page iteration loop.
+I considered using a while loop conditional on a none-null "next" url for iterating the data pages, however I decided that using a self-terminating loop was safer.
 Preserving this philosophy, I included a non-null "next" url requirement for each iteration of the loop, again in case of a malformed response.
-I separated the functionality into small component functions to aid in both readibility, and testability.
-When doing so didn't require too much of a time investment, I generalised the functionality for re-use.